Our cat likes drinking from the fish pond. Is it dirty? Well to me it is but kitty might have other ideas.

 If you cat finds it awkward to drink from a bowl he make seek other sources.

 Think about the material your cat’s drinking bowl is made from.
-Water can certainly take on the taste of plastic.
+Water can take on the taste of plastic.
+I don't like drinking from plastic and my sense of smell is nowhere as evolved as that of a cat.

 Your cat may have a preference for drinking from stainless steel, ceramic or glass.